Furongian

-The Furongian is the fourth and final epoch and series of the Cambrian.
+The Furongian or Late Cambrian is the fourth and final epoch and series of the Cambrian.
 It lasted from to million years ago.
 It succeeds the Miaolingian series of the Cambrian and precedes the Lower Ordovician Tremadocian Stage.
 It is subdivided into three stages: the Paibian, Jiangshanian and the unnamed 10th stage of the Cambrian.

 History and naming

 The Furongian was also known as the Cambrian Series 4, and the name replaced the older term Upper Cambrian and equivalent to the local term Hunanian.
 The present name was ratified by the International Commission on Stratigraphy in 2003.
 Fúróng (芙蓉) means 'lotus' in Mandarin and refers to Hunan which is known as the "lotus state".

 Definition

 The lower boundary is defined in the same way as the GSSP of the Paibian Stage.
 Both begin with the first appearance of the trilobite Glyptagnostus reticulatus around million years ago.
 The upper boundary is the lower boundary and GSSP of the Tremadocian Stage which is the first appearance of the conodont Iapetognathus fluctivagus around million years ago.